What is teen counseling?

 - Eating Disorders

-Disorders such as anorexia and bulimia are often caused by an underlying psychological issue that can be uncovered and treated with the assistance of a skilled teen therapist.
+Disorders such as anorexia and bulimia are often caused by an underlying psychological issue that can be uncovered and treated with a skilled teen therapist's assistance.

 - Substance Abuse

-The teenage years are a period of experimentation, including most individuals first encounters with drugs and alcohol.
+The teenage years are experimentation, including most individual's first encounters with drugs and alcohol.
 Parents should be alert to any signs of substance abuse and seek help to nip the problem before it becomes a far more serious problem.

-Counseling can boost the esteem of youngsters, making it far less likely that they will suffer from substance abuse or eating disorders.
+Counseling can boost youngsters' esteem, making it far less likely that they will suffer from substance abuse or eating disorders.

 - Social Problems

 High school can be hell, especially for those who are less popular and perhaps struggle to make friends.
 Teacher-related issues, a lack of social skills, bullying, and struggling academically are all issues that can either be eliminated or eased by an impartial teen counselor.